 Despite positive signs at the global level (particularly China’s mounting rebound), supply chain issues and product shortages swirl around online retailers.

 In the US, recession language has shifted from “if” to “what shape?”
 Fears surrounding COVID-19 have swung the stock market and rocked mainstream retailers.
-Just last week, eMarketer and Reuters reported a fresh round of closures for Gap, J.Crew, and Sears.

 But what exactly does that look like by the numbers?
 And how can it help you craft a strategy to not just survive … but thrive?